 NAME - The name of the corporation shall be Inland Empire Swimming, Inc. (IES).

 OBJECTIVES - The objectives and primary purpose of IES shall be the education, instruction and training of individuals to develop and improve their capabilities in the sport of swimming.
-IES shall promote swimming for the benefit of swimmers of all ages and abilities, in accordance with the standards, rules, regulations, policies and procedures of FINA, USA Swimming, and IES and its Articles of Incorporation.
+IES shall promote swimming for the benefit of swimmers of all ages and abilities, in accordance with the standards, rules, regulations, policies and procedures ofWorld Aquatics, USA Swimming, and IES and its Articles of Incorporation.

 GEOGRAPHIC TERRITORY - The geographic territory of IES is as set forth in Article 603 of the USA Swimming Rules and Regulations.
 IES shall be divided into regions as listed in the IES Policies and Procedures.